Stormwater Permitting Improvements

 Shaped Everglades Restoration

-Florida has consistently struggled with water policy, discharges from Lake Okeechobee, springs restoration, and the implementation of the 2015 ballot initiative regarding environmental funding.
-In our representation of the Everglades Foundation, we have helped shape that amendment’s implementation, which directed the state to set aside 25% of all associated monies for Everglades’ restoration.
-In addition, we influenced legislation in the successful effort to create a southern storage reservoir to hold, clean, and release water to the southern portion of the Everglades.
+Florida has consistently struggled with a comprehensive water policy that accounts for discharges from Lake Okeechobee, springs restoration, and the implementation of the 2015 ballot initiative regarding environmental funding.
+In our representation of the Everglades Foundation, CCC has helped shape that amendment’s implementation, which directed the state to set aside 25% of all associated monies for Everglades restoration.
+In addition, we influenced legislation in the successful effort to create a southern storage reservoir to hold, clean, and release water to the southern portion of the Everglades, which will benefit generations of Floridians to come.